cminyard/ser2net/README.rst

-Lets suppose you have a server with serial port /dev/ttyUSB0 that you want to make available on the network, and you want the connection encrypted.
-Here an example, after installing gensio and ser2net.
+Lets suppose you have a server with serial port /dev/ttyUSB0 that you want to make available on the network, and you want the connection authenticated and encrypted.
+Here is an example, after installing gensio and ser2net.

 Note that this is for use with gensio's gtlssh, *not* with normal ssh.
 Normal ssh does not currently work with ser2net.
 I looked at doing